 We went to Balmoral beach thrice during our stay in Sydney, and at a different time of day each time.
-We loved the cosy, laid-back feel of it, with the rocky promontory halfway down the beach adding a nice sense of mystery.
-We could just imagine ships sailing in through the narrow mouth of the bay hundreds of years ago!
+The cosy, laid-back feel of it was wonderful, with the rocky promontory halfway down the beach adding a nice sense of mystery.
+One could just imagine ships sailing in through the narrow mouth of the bay hundreds of years ago!
 The lovely little restaurants and cafés on the beach and along the beachside promenade, like the excellent 200-year-old Bather’s Pavilion, were the icing on the cake.

 #2.
 Leura in the Blue Mountains